nplan/simple_serial_arduino/README.md

 The function reads incoming packet frames byte by byte.
 When a complete packet frame is received, it is placed into **read queue**.
 Packets are retrieved from this queue with function ```SimpleSerial::read()```.

-The length of send and read queues is set by define ```MAX_Q_LEN```.
+The length of send and read queues is set by optional ```max_queue_len``` parameter.
 If a queue is full, packets are discarded (not sent or not received).

 ## Testing
 For testing the library you can use TransmissionTest.ino example or implement your own loop using `transmission_test.h`

-Test example is designed to evaluate and reply to packets sent from Python version of this library.
+Test example is designed to evaluate packets sent from Python version of this library.
 You can use `python3 -m simple_serial.transmission_tester` to run the tests.